Justjeff211/sentinel-hub-lab/README.md

 ## What this actually is

 I wanted somewhere I could watch real attack traffic and see whether Sentinel actually catches it and not just read on detection engineering but build and tune it myself.
 So this is a hub-and-spoke VNet sitting in Azure's South Africa North region with a domain controller, a handful of Windows and Linux endpoints and a Kali box that sits there generating the kind of noise a SOC actually has to deal with.
 Everything gets logged through Sysmon, Zeek and Suricata, funnelled into Log Analytics and surfaced through Microsoft Sentinel and Defender XDR.
-The whole thing is stood up (and torn down) with Terraform, run through GitHub Actions, so I'm not clicking through the Azure portal every time I want to rebuild it.
+I plan to stand this up with Terraform, run it through GitHub Actions so I'm not clicking through the Azure portal every time I want to rebuild it.

 ## Architecture